 Academic Standing

-Academic Standing is monitored at the end of each semester by the Registrar, who notifies the student, the academic advisor, and Program Director/Coordinator when the student’s performance is found to be unsatisfactory.
-Progression in a Linfield Graduate Degree Program is dependent upon a student’s ability to master appropriate learning content in courses as demonstrated by achieving minimum evaluation standards.
+Academic Standing is monitored at the end of each semester by the Registrar.
+Progression in a Linfield graduate program is dependent upon a student’s ability to master appropriate learning content in courses as demonstrated by achieving minimum evaluation standards.
+More information is available in each program's handbook.

 Master of Science in Nursing: In order to progress in good standing, a student must maintain a minimum 2.700 GPA across the Program of Study.